kstenerud/dogma/v1/dogma_v1.md

 Prose describes a [function's](#functions) invariants and implementation in natural language, or it may contain a URL pointing to another document.

+Prose is placed between sets of three double or single quotes.

 ```dogma
 prose = '"""' & (maybe_escaped(printable_wsl)+ ! '"""') & '"""'
       | "'''" & (maybe_escaped(printable_wsl)+ ! "'''") & "'''"